A posteriori superlinear convergence bounds for block conjugate gradient: Block CG

-In this section we review some concepts related to block CG, its formulation as a minimization problem and the block formulation using a matrix-polynomial approach.
-In addition, we present some relationships between the formulations that we use in the next sections.
+In this section we review the CG method and its block counterpart.
+We present their formulation as minimization problems.
+We discuss the block Lanczos method, and its formulation using a matrix-polynomial approach.